rajkumarkoli97/Winux/README.md

 7. When the script completes, **restart your PC**.

+> 💡 Note: If you see a `ctfmon.exe` error popup, thats normal.
+Run the `Suppress Windows Errors.reg` in `Stop Windows Update` folder to make it stop.

 ### ✅ Results
 - Windows Update will now be **completely disabled** (including fallback services).
 - Your system will remain stable and lightweight, with **no background driver or telemetry reinstalls**.